neutrino2211/mainasara.dev/src/content/blog/making-a-programming-language-is-hard.md

 To use LLVM, one needs to understand low level concepts like the stack, registers, code sections and more.
 Luckily I had a bit of experience with ASM and was able to pick up a few concepts but it became obvious that LLVM is a completely different beast (huh, that Dragon makes a bit more sense now)

-I began with trying to transpile gecko code into LLIR which makes it relatively easy to compile it into machine code the LLVM llc program.
+I began with trying to transpile gecko code into LLIR which makes it relatively easy to compile it into machine code using the LLVM llc program.
 LLIR though, has a deceptive simplicity.
 The following LLIR produces a valid program.

 ```llir
 ; Declare the string constant as a global constant.